 New England Rugby Football Union

+Amended March 21, 2021

 PREAMBLE

 New England Rugby Football Union (NERFU) organizes, administers, controls, regulates, improves, teaches and fosters the growth and maintains the standards of the game of Rugby Union Football for the clubs that are its members within the geographic area its members agree.
 It shall represent its members before other official administrative bodies of rugby on a regional, national or international level (including, the International Rugby Board [the “IRB”] and USA Rugby [“USAR”]), and shall organize, control and administer rugby games between regional bodies and visiting clubs as necessary.
 New England Rugby Football Union is a member of USAR and is a so-called Geographic Union within the USAR administrative structure.